Jesse Vassallo: Retirement from competition swimming and college years

 After competing around the world, Vassallo Anadón moved to Miami and enrolled in the University of Miami.
 In 1981, he was the NCAA champion in the 400-meter individual medley and set school records in the 200-meter individual medley and the 400-meter individual medley.
 During his stay at University of Miami, Vassallo Anadón was a two-time All-American in 1981 and 1982, was selected for the Pan American team, as well as the 1980 U.S. Olympic team, which did not compete in Moscow.
-A June 1982 knee injury that required surgery, however, practically ended his swimming career.
+A June 1982 knee injury to his left knee ligaments that required surgery, however, practically ended his swimming career.
 He made a successful comeback a year later, and was named to the 1984 U.S. Olympic team.
 At the 1984 Summer Olympics in Los Angeles, he finished fourth in the finals of the 400-meter individual medley, and also competed in the 200-meter backstroke.

 He graduated from the University of Miami in 1985 with a Bachelor of Arts degree in communications.
 That same year he returned to Puerto Rico where he met his future wife, Betsy Lopez, sister of the Atlanta Braves baseball star Javy López and of Puerto Rican volleyball superstar Elaine Lopez.
 After working in his family business in Ponce for three years, Vassallo and his brothers opened "Vassallo Unlimited" which produces solid surface materials that are used in the construction industry.

 Vassallo was inducted into the University of Miami Sports Hall of Fame in 1996.

-Legacy
+Vassalo did some coaching after his competitive years and was the coach of the Pompano Piranhas Swim Club in 2020.

+Honors and legacy

 In 1997, Vassallo Anadón became the first Puerto Rican to be inducted into the International Swimming Hall of Fame.
 Among other honors which have been bestowed upon him are his induction into the Japanese Swimmers Hall of Fame; the University of Miami's Hall of Fame; the Puerto Rican Hall of Fame and the Ponce Hall of Fame.
 Vassallo has also appeared on the covers of "The Olympian", "Sports Illustrated", and "Swimming World Magazine" among others.
 He is also recognized at Ponce's Park for the Illustrious Ponce Citizens.
 As of June 2011, Vassallo is Head Coach for the Pompano Beach Piranhas in Pompano Beach, Florida.
+Not surprisingly, after his World Records, he was Swimming World Magazine's "Male Swimmer of the Year" in 1978.

 In Japan, the swimming style developed by Vassallo is called basaro (バサロ), based on a mispronunciation (va-sa-ro) of Vassallo's name.

+In an interview for the Olympics Channel in 2018, Vassallo claims to have been a pioneer in the use of underwater dolphin kicks in backstroke events in 1976 when he was only 14 years old.
+The extensive use of this technique in the following decade completely transformed the sport.